ppnsanders/pp-mp-examples/README.md

 6. Make Payment
 7. Review & Confirm Order

 In the above example, all of the steps as discussed in the pp-mp-order use-case apply, the consumer goes through checkout in the same manner.
-The difference is that the Marketplace doesn't allow PayPal to disburse the funds to the Seller until your criteria is met.
+The difference is that the Platform doesn't allow PayPal to disburse the funds to the Seller until your criteria is met.
 This allows you to protect the consumer by ensuring that the item shows valid tracking with delivery before giving the Seller the funds.

 *Seller Experience Steps:*

-1. Seller's item is sold on the Marketplace.
+1. Seller's item is sold on the Platform.
 2. Seller ships the item and uploads the relevant tracking number.
 3. The tracking number shows that it was delivered at the City/State of the Consumer's shipping address.
-4. The Marketplace disburses the funds to the seller as per the Marketplace terms of service with the Seller.
+4. The Platform disburses the funds to the seller as per the Platform terms of service with the Seller.

 *PayPal Order Steps:*